lhtin/You-Dont-Know-JS/up & going/ch2.md

 Don't worry if this seems strange and confusing at first -- it can be!
 It'll take lots of practice to understand it fully.

 But trust me, once you do, it's one of the most powerful and useful techniques in all of programming.
-It's definitely worth the effort to let your brain simmer on closures for a bit.
+It's definitely worth the effort to let your brain __simmer__(持续思考) on closures for a bit.
 In the next section, we'll get a little more practice with closure.

 #### Modules